Aching Joints And Osteoarthritis

 - Elliptical machine: This machine mimics the treadmill but puts less strain on your joints.

-“It’s not uncommon for patients preparing for joint replacement surgery to find that losing as little as 20 pounds reduces their symptoms of pain and swelling, enough so that they feel comfortable delaying surgery for a few more years,” Dr. Payne said.
+“It’s not uncommon for patients preparing for joint replacement surgery to find that losing as little as 20 pounds reduces their symptoms of pain and swelling, enough so that they feel comfortable delaying surgery for a few more years,” Dr. Hartson said.

 What Osteoarthritis Treatments Are Available?

 Sometimes aching joints stop you from being active.
 If so, don’t lose hope.
-You have treatment options for osteoarthritis.
-As a first step, your doctor may suggest medication, such as:
+You have non-surgical treatment options for osteoarthritis.

 - Analgesics: These medications, including acetaminophen (Tylenol), tramadol (Ultram), and narcotics that contain oxycodone or hydrocodone, reduce pain but not inflammation.